 Group Comparison Analyses: There are several types of statistical tests that can be used to compare groups of participants or data sets.
 Following are some of the most common:

 - T-Test: This is most basic form of group comparison and is used to compare to independent groups of participants and the data collected from those groups.
 The data sets are independent of one another and not related, therefore, this is sometimes referred to as the independent-sample t-test.
-An example would be to compare the test scores of students who took advantage of tutoring services with the test scores of student that do not use tutoring services.
+An example would be to compare the test scores of students who took advantage of tutoring services with the test scores of students that do not use tutoring services.

 - Paired-Sample T-Test: This test is used when the data sets are related in some way.
 This type of statistical test may be applied to look at the pre-test and post-test scores for a group of students taking a physics course.
 The pre-test and post-test scores are related in that they belong to the same person.